 Maximum Initial Rent Burden.
 A family must not pay more than 40 percent of adjusted monthly income for rent when the family first receives the subsidy in a particular unit.
-(This maximum rent burden requirement is not applicable at reexamination if the family stays in place) (see Section 8(0)(3)).
+(This maximum rent burden requirement is not applicable at reexamination if the family stays in place) (see Section 8(o)(3)).

-The voucher program also includes provisions that increase tenant and owner responsibility.
+The voucher program also has provisions that outline tenant and owner responsibility.
 In addition to the traditional tenant screening by owners, PHAs are permitted to screen applicants for assistance.
 In addition, PHAs can disapprove owners who refuse to evict tenants for drug-related or violent criminal activity, or for activity that threatens the health, safety or right of peaceful enjoyment of the premises of tenants, PHA employees or owner employees, or the residences of neighbors (see Section 8(o)(6)(C)).
-Finally, "Violent criminal activity on or near the premises" is added to the statutory termination of tenancy provisions (see Section 8(o)(7)(D)).
+Finally, "Violent criminal activity on or near the premises" is also a statutory ground for termination of tenancy (see Section 8(o)(7)(D)).

 Project-Based Voucher Assistance.
 A PHA that runs a tenant-based housing choice voucher program may choose to use up to 20 percent of its voucher assistance to implement a project-based voucher program.
-A PHA may provide project-based assistance for existing housing that does not need rehabilitation as well as for newly constructed and rehabilitated housing.
-The assistance is tied to specific units under an assistance contract with the owner for a specified term.
+For more information, please see the Project-Based Voucher Program section.